YuvShap/CoVerD/README.md

 CoVerD is a sound and complete L0 robustness verifier for neural networks, implemented as an extension of [Calzone](https://github.com/YuvShap/calzone).
 CoVerD boosts Calzone performance by employing the idea of *covering verification designs*.
 For more information, refer to the paper [Boosting Few-Pixel Robustness Verification via Covering Verification Designs [CAV'24]](https://link.springer.com/chapter/10.1007/978-3-031-65630-9_19)

+> **News:**<br/>
+> By relying on a more efficient implementation of the covering generator, we now also support finite geometries constructed over prime powers q (previously, only primes were supported).<br/>
+> To run the original version from the paper, please check out the [v1 tag](https://github.com/YuvShap/CoVerD/tree/v1) and follow the instructions there.

 Overview
 ========
 CoVerD extends [Calzone](https://github.com/YuvShap/calzone), which is implemented as a module of [ERAN](https://github.com/eth-sri/ERAN).
 The files and folder associated with CoVerD (or Calzone) start with the prefix 'coverd' (or 'calzone') and can be found in the `tf_verify` directory.<br/>